 Our team’s philosophy is to provide a supportive caring, safe and homely environment for all our patients, their families and our colleagues.

-Courtesy, compassion, caring and respect are the fundamental values of PACS.
+Courtesy, compassion, caring and respect are the values of PACS.

 As a patient, you will be treated by a team that specialises in re-ablement.
 This means that we will support your recovery until you reach your full potential and are well enough to return home.
 The service is led by nurses, with support from consultants who specialise in providing care for older people, medical social workers and pharmacists.

-To help you reach your full potential and to ensure a safe and successful discharge from our care, our team will:
+To help you reach your full potential our team will:

 Recreation & facilities:

-(Our catering staff will always try their best to offer food options that you enjoy, please let them know if you have any preferences).
+Our catering staff will always try their best to offer food options that you enjoy, so please let them know if you have any preferences.